cacama-valvata/ExpertWitnessReport/src/1-about.md

 ## Qualifications

-I am a Casey Colley.
+I am Casey Colley.
 I am a digital forensics analyst employed by the Oregon Forensics Laboratory.
 I received a Bachelors of Science in Applied Computer Science from Oregon State University, and have been practicing digital forensics analysis for the past 5 years.

 ## Background Information About the Case